neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

 **Summary** - we see:

-- a slightly *higher* percentage of unexpected results in post-bye games compared with non-post-bye games played in the same rounds, or on the same dates
+- a slightly *higher* percentage of unexpected results in post-bye games compared with non-post-bye games played on the same dates
-- a slightly *lower* percentage of unexpected results in post-bye games compared with all non-post-bye games in the same time period
+- a slightly *lower* percentage of unexpected results in post-bye games compared with all non-post-bye games in the same time period, or in the same rounds

 It’s probably best not to over-interpret here, until we have a clearer idea about what makes a good comparison.

 <table>
 <caption>
-Game results by favourite 2011-2023
+Game results by favourite 2012-2023
 </caption>
 <thead>
 <tr>